byronka/minum/README.md

 ----

 I wanted an opportunity to build software the way I would if allowed enough time and autonomy.
-It needed to be high quality - built using test-driven development (in a non-dogmatic fashion).
+It needed to be high quality - built using test-driven development (TDD) (in a non-dogmatic fashion).
 By following this paradigm, I could develop software with such simplicity and longevity that I would be proud use it as an example for future work.